 A water bowl should be available that is in a sturdy difficult to tip crock.
 The crock should be large enough for it to soak its whole body to help with shedding.

 UVB lighting should be provided for optimum health, particularly for neonates and juveniles.
 Click here for more information on UVB lighting.
 A 12-hour photoperiod works well.

 A hot spot of 85 to 95°F at one end of the cage is sufficient and may be provided by a combination of an under-tank heat element and a basking spotlight.
 Click here for more information on heating and temperature control for reptiles.

 Neonatal skinks and young skinks should be fed daily as much as they will eat.
-Adult skinks do well on two or three feedings a week.
+Adult skinks do well on one to two feedings a week.
 Blue-tongue skinks have to have their food intake monitored or else they readily become obese.